Peer Observation and Self-Reflection, Not Evaluation

 How it Works

 Faculty will be grouped with three colleagues from different disciplines.
 You will have an initial meeting to go over the program, exchange info, and set goals.
 Then you observe the three members of your group.
 Finally, you will meet to talk about what you learned about your own practice by watching others.
-For a more detailed example of a teaching squares, please visit the link below.

 Next Steps